 Behavioral interventions for prevention and treatment are an important part of the fight against drug abuse and conditions such as HIV/AIDS and mental illness.
 Among the challenges faced by scientists is how and when to alter the course of treatment for participants in the intervention.
-Adaptive interventions (also known as “adaptive treatment strategies” or “dynamic treatment regimens”) are individually tailored treatments.
-Formally, an adaptive intervention is a sequence of decision rules that specify how the intensity or type of treatment should change depending on the patient’s needs.
-We are developing sequential, multiple assignment, randomized trials (SMART) to enable scientists to build adaptive interventions.
+Adaptive interventions (also known as “adaptive treatment strategies” or “dynamic treatment regimens”) change based on what is best for the patient at that time.

+Technically speaking, an adaptive intervention is a sequence of decision rules that specify how the intensity or type of treatment should change depending on the patient’s needs.
+Methodology Center researchers are developing data-analytic methods for constructing decision rules that allow researchers to build better JITAIs andadaptive interventions.

-Introductory Example: Using Medication to Prevent Alcoholism Relapse
+Example: Using Medication to Prevent Alcoholism Relapse

 In one of the first SMARTs ever conducted, researchers designed a trial to test how best to use the drug Naltrexone in the treatment of alcoholism relapse.
 The trial tested how to define relapse and what treatments best compliment Naltrexone.
 Read more.

 Many SMART designs have been funded and conducted.
 We have compiled a partial list of SMARTs addressing a broad range of health problems,from substance use to obesity.
 We stopped adding to the list in 2017 when it reached a length that we feel effectively illustrates the breadth of adaptive interventions that can be constructed using a SMART.
 Open the list.